 What are the chances of getting a job?

-Because of high demand and falling numbers of people in the role, the job electronics engineer appears on Immigration New Zealand's long-term skill shortage list, which means the Government is actively encouraging skilled electronics engineers from overseas to work in New Zealand.
+Electronics engineer appears on Immigration New Zealand’s long-term skill shortage list.
+This means the Government is actively encouraging skilled electronics engineers from overseas to work in New Zealand.

 More demand for electronics engineers in telecommunications

 Good demand for electronics engineers to design new products

-New Zealand's electronics industry is small with most companies designing and manufacturing niche electronic products for export, and employ only a few staff.
-Despite this, electronics engineers continue to be needed to research and design new electronic products in areas such as renewable energy and agricultural management systems, and to improve the efficiency of smart phones and other devices.
+New Zealand's electronic industry is small with most companies designing and manufacturing niche electronic products for export, and employing only a few staff.
+However, electronics engineers are in demand to research and design new electronic products in areas such as renewable energy and agricultural management systems, and to improve the efficiency of smart phones and other devices.

-Electronics engineers generally work for electronics design and/or manufacturing companies.
-They can also work as engineers or service technicians for large companies that rely on specialist electronic equipment.
+Electronics engineers generally work for electronics design and manufacturing companies.
+They can also work for: